flowx-ai/docs-flowx/versioned_docs/version-2.13.0/platform-deep-dive/plugins/custom-plugins/task-management/task-management.md

 :::info
 **What is it?** Task Management is a plugin suitable for back-officers and supervisors as it can be used to easily track and assign activities/tasks inside a company.

-**Why is it useful?** The Task Management plugin has the scope to show a process that you defined using FLOWX.AI Designer, using a more business-oriented view.
+**Why is it useful?** The Task Management plugin has the scope to show a process that you defined using FLOWX Designer, using a more business-oriented view.
 It also offers interactions at the assignment level.
 :::

 ![Task Manager](../../../img/task_management_overview.gif)